nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 2a1. the user is informed of this and show the correct format for the command

       Use case resume at step 2.

 * 2b.
 If the patient name is already in use

     * 2b1. the user is informed that he or she must choose a different name

       Use case resume at step 2.

 * 2c.
-If the input field is invalid, the user is informed of this, and the corresponding correct format for the command is displayed
+If the input field is invalid

-    * 2c1.
-If the length of name exceed 50 character, the user is informed of this, and correct format for the command is displayed.
+    * 2c1. the user is informed of this, and correct format for the command is displayed.

-	  * 2c2.
-If the phone number is invalid, the user is informed of this, and correct format for the command is displayed.

-	  * 2c3.
-If the email is invalid, the user is informed of this, and correct format for the command is displayed.

-  	* 2c4.
-If the address is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c5.
-If the birth date is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c6.
-If the gender is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c7.
-If the IC is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c8.
-If the drug allergy is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c9.
-If the emergency contact is invalid, the user is informed of this, and correct format for the command is displayed.

       Use case resume at step 2.

 **Use case: UC02 - Delete a patient**